superdev-1018/solidity-example/content/articles/using-current-date-and-time-in-vs-code-snippets.md

 This would prompt the command palette of Visual Studio Code stating to select the type of language this scaffolding would come into play.
 You can either choose `global` or a specific language based upon your needs.
 Since, I would only need this code snippet for markdowns; I would select `markdown.json (Markdown)`.

-Next we need to give write our markdown as a `json` file.
-I would suggest you first writing out how your snippet should appear first in an empty file then transcribing it into `json`.
+Next we need to write our markdown as a `json` file.
+I would suggest you first typing it out on how your snippet should appear in an empty file then transcribing it into `json`.

 So, now will construct a typical front-matter in an empty file first, let’s recreate the front-matter for this blog post.